twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-jotika-sayadaw/02-sitting-meditation-and-consuming-food-jotika%zh.rst

 Many people do not know the nature of breathing from birth until death.
 To die without sati is delusion—moha or avijjā—which leads to saṅkhāra.
 Practise ānāpāna with effort in the four postures: sitting, walking, standing, and lying down.
 Train continuously until you are able to do it naturally.

-Some people find it easier in studies and good memories due to concentration power. (??
-OR Some people find it easier in studies and good memories due to their strong ability to concentrate.
-OR Some people excel in their studies and possess excellent memory due to their strong ability to concentrate. ??)
+Some people find it easier in studies and good memories due to their strong ability to concentrate.
 This is the power of sati and samādhi.
 In the Mahāsi system, the mind is concentrated at the abdomen; in the Saya Thet system at the middle of the head.
 (This is not for samādhi but for vipassanā cotemplation after samādhi has been established through ānāpāna.)
 Although the objects may differ—abdomen, middle of the head, and so on—they all occur within oneself and are known directly, not through thinking.
 Seeing them in the present moment and knowing them as they are is ñāṇa (knowledge).
 All of these are contemplations of the four great elements.

 The benefits of ānāpāna are as follows: